guzzle/RingPHP/docs/client_middleware.rst

 ~~~~~~~~~~~~~~~~~

 If you want to send all requests with the ``future`` option to a specific
-adapter but other requests to a different adapter, then use the future
+handler but other requests to a different handler, then use the future
 middleware.

 .. code-block:: php

-    use GuzzleHttp\Ring\Client\CurlAdapter;
+    use GuzzleHttp\Ring\Client\CurlHandler;
-    use GuzzleHttp\Ring\Client\CurlMultiAdapter;
+    use GuzzleHttp\Ring\Client\CurlMultiHandler;
     use GuzzleHttp\Ring\Client\Middleware;

-    $defaultAdapter = new CurlAdapter();
+    $defaultHandler = new CurlHandler();
-    $futureAdapter = new CurlMultiAdapter();
+    $futureHandler = new CurlMultiHandler();
     $futureHandler = Middleware::wrapFuture(
-        $defaultAdapter,
+        $defaultHandler,
-        $futureAdapter
+        $futureHandler
     );

-    // Send the request using the blocking CurlAdapter.
+    // Send the request using the blocking CurlHandler.
     $response = $futureHandler([
         'http_method' => 'GET',
         'headers'     => ['Host' => ['www.google.com']
     ]);

-    // Send the request using the non-blocking CurlMultiAdapter.
+    // Send the request using the non-blocking CurlMultiHandler.
     $response = $futureHandler([
         'http_method' => 'GET',
         'headers'     => ['Host' => ['www.google.com'],